AaltoSciComp/scicomp-docs/triton/apps/speech2text.rst

 .. note::

-    We recommend the following practices when uploading your files to Triton:

-    Divide files into folders according to language.
+    It is recommended to divide files into folders according to language.
 For example, put English interview files in folder ``my-english-interviews``, French interviews to ``my-french-interviews``, and so forth.

     Put the audio files in folders even if you only have one.
-This will keep your workspace organized on both Triton and your own computer.
+This will keep your project files organized on both Triton and your own computer.

-    Do not include white spaces in the file and folder names.
-Instead, use dashes, underscores, or periods.
-For example, instead of ``my audio folder`` and ``my audio file.mp3``, use ``my-audio-folder`` and ``my_audio_file.mp3``, respectively.

 Finally, if your browser asks for confirmation, (``Are you sure you want to upload all files from “my-audio-folder”?
 Only do this if you trust the site.``), you can answer "yes".